Claremont Speedway – 1991:

 Nissan Venture Goes Corporate Ballistic

 With the weekend’s landmark win by Jack Le Brocq in a Nissan Altima in the Super 2s at Symmons Plains, MIKE FLOWER recalls earlier days for the Japanese marque, way back in ’91:

-was genius engineering idea of using the FJ20 4 valve 2 litre twin cam engine, minus turbo, that Nissan Australia used – here and internationally – in its Group A program.
+“THIS NISSAN VENTURE was Geoff Pilgrim’s genius engineering idea of using the FJ20 4 valve 2 litre twin cam engine, minus turbo, that Nissan Australia used – here and internationally – in its Group A program.

 A Personal Decision

 , that Alf

 were not going to fund it directly, and the backing came out of Alf’s

 pocket.
 Indeed, Alf